-The Minnesota Housing Finance Agency (Minnesota Housing) is committed to meeting Minnesotans' needs for decent, safe, and sustainable housing that is affordable.
+- A. The Minnesota Housing Finance Agency (Minnesota Housing) is committed to meeting Minnesotans' needs for decent, safe, and Sustainable Housing that is affordable.
 Since building codes, local regulations and ordinances primarily focus on health, safety, and/or protecting property values, they cannot be relied on to meet all expectations.
-Therefore, in an effort to better meet customer needs and communicate expectations, Minnesota Housing has developed design/construction standards for multifamily rental housing.

-Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost-effective durable building materials and systems that minimize the consumption of natural resources during construction and in long-term maintenance and operation.
-In addition, Minnesota Housing welcomes new ideas and looks forward to implementing ideas that will provide long-lasting benefits to its customers.

-While developing these design/construction standards, Minnesota Housing sought input from funding partners; development partners, including owners, developers, attorneys, architects and contractors; along with input from its production and asset management staff.

-The version of the Rental Housing Design/Construction Standards (RHDCS) that is applicable to multifamily rental housing developments selected by Minnesota Housing is generally based upon the year of the initial housing tax credit (HTC) award/allocation or initial funding award.
-The year is indicated in the corresponding funding round in the Multifamily Customer Portal.
+Therefore, to better meet customer needs and communicate expectations, Minnesota Housing has developed design/construction standards for multifamily rental housing. - B. Minnesota Housing encourages sustainable, healthy housing that optimizes the use of costeffective durable building materials and systems that minimize the consumption of natural resources during construction and in long-term maintenance and operation.
+In addition, Minnesota Housing welcomes new ideas and looks forward to implementing ideas that will provide long-lasting benefits to its customers. - C. While developing these design/construction standards, Minnesota Housing sought input from funding partners; development partners, including owners, developers, attorneys, architects and contractors; along with input from its production and asset management staff. - D. The version of the Rental Housing Design/Construction Standards (RHDCS) that is applicable to multifamily rental housing developments selected by Minnesota Housing is generally based upon the year of the initial housing tax credit (HTC) award/allocation or initial funding award.
+The year is indicated in the corresponding funding round in Minnesota Housing's multifamily customer Portal.
 This allows for consistent application of standards and minimizes the impact if the project has multiple awards from various years or experiences delays post-selection.
 If a project receives a partial allocation from Minnesota Housing and a supplemental request from a subsequent year, the RHDCS in effect at time of initial selection will generally be applicable.
-Additional design requirements will be applicable if points are awarded (regardless of award or allocation), which require the project to include specific enhanced design elements (i.e.: Universal Design and/or higher threshold of Enhanced Sustainability points) from a subsequent year or allocation year.
-Please consult Minnesota Housing staff before applying for additional funding or HTCs.

-Refer to the beginning summary section of each standard to learn whether the standard is applicable to the project.
+Additional design requirements will be applicable if points are awarded (regardless of award or allocation), which require the project to include specific enhanced design elements (such as Universal Design and/or higher threshold of Enhanced Sustainability points) from a subsequent year or allocation year.
+Consult Minnesota Housing staff before applying for additional funding or HTCs. - E. Refer to the beginning summary section of each standard to learn whether the standard is applicable to the project.
 The project activity or funding source generally dictates when and how a standard applies.
 Projects involving Adaptive Reuse or "gut" rehabilitation of rental housing must comply, to the maximum extent feasible, with standards for rehabilitation and new construction.
-When strict compliance to these standards is not feasible, contact the Minnesota Housing staff architect assigned to the project to discuss whether a waiver or variance is warranted.

-All dwelling units and common space in mixed-use projects must comply with all the applicable requirements outlined in these standards.
-Exception: If the affordable and market rate dwelling units/spaces are condominiumized as separate properties and funded separately, only the affordable units and spaces funded by Minnesota Housing must comply.
+When strict compliance to these standards is not feasible, contact the Minnesota Housing staff architect assigned to the project to discuss whether a waiver or variance is warranted. - F. All Dwelling Units and common space in mixed-use projects must comply with all the applicable requirements outlined in these standards.
+Exception: If the affordable and market rate Dwelling